Legion2/CorsairLightingProtocol/README.md

 In iCUE you can then select the "Lighting Node PRO" and set some lighting effects. iCUE sends these via the CorsairLightingProtocol to the Arduino.
 These commands are understood by the library and converted into lighting effects on the RGB strips connected to the Arduino.

+## Use multiple Devices
+Each device has two unique IDs, that is, they should be unique.
+You must give each device unique ids.
+There are two ids that must be changed `SERIAL_NUMBER` and `DeviceID`.

+The `SERIAL_NUMBER` can be changed in the board.txt file.
+Uncomment the line with `SERIAL_NUMBER` and change some characters at the end, don't change the length or use special characters.
+The `DeviceID` can be changed with the [tool](examples/DeviceIDTool/DeviceIDTool.ino) Upload the DeviceIDTool sketch and then open the Serial monitor with baudrate 115200.
+The tool displays the current DeviceID, you can type in a new DeviceID that is saved on the Arduino.
+After that you can upload another sketch.

 # DISCLAIMERS
 This is a DO IT YOURSELF project, use at your own risk.